 Geoff Chappell - Software Analyst

-One evening I got into my head that since Windows was getting ever more insistent that I should reboot my laptop to complete the installation of who know’s what updates even though a week surely hadn’t yet passed since Microsoft last put me through this disruption of shutting down my work, I would better change the irritation into opportunity.
+One evening last week I got into my head that since Windows was getting ever more insistent that I should reboot my laptop to complete the installation of who know’s what updates even though a week surely hadn’t yet passed since Microsoft last put me through this disruption of shutting down my work, I would better change the irritation into opportunity.
 I anyway had a growing list of experiments that I had long put off because they too would require a few restarts.
 Now might as well be their time.
-Part of this exercise had me open the Event Viewer to confirm the several expected signs of the reconfigurations I was trying out and to check that my intended changes hadn’t triggered any complaints.
+Part of this exercise had me open the Event Viewer to confirm the several expected signs of the reconfigurations I was trying out and to check that my intended changes hadn’t triggered any unexpected complaints.

 Perhaps you ask why I make a story of such a routine exercise as looking at event logs.
 Doesn’t every capable Windows user keep an eye on at least the System and Application event logs, if not the other Windows Logs, just in the self-interest of being aware of what’s normal for their computer?
 Therein lies a second part to my story, for I confess that I have fallen out of the habit.
 These logs just aren't as useful as they were.
 It’s not that fewer types of events that go into them are useful.
 If anything, the variety of events that get logged these days is richer and more useful than ever.
 Yet the logs as wholes are sometimes reduced almost to complete uselessness by mass repetitions of events that cannot conceivably be the slightest use to anyone in such quantity, if at all.